Manx cat: Coat

 Regardless of coat length, the colours and coat patterns occurring in the breed today run the gamut of virtually all breeds due to extensive cross-breeding, though not all registries may accept all coats as qualifying for breeding or show.
 The most common coats are tabby, tortoiseshell, calico and solid colours.
 Widely divergent Manx specimens, including even a colour-point, blue-eyed, long-haired variant of evident Himalayan ancestry, have been celebrated on Isle of Man postage stamps since the 1980s, and recent publications often show marbled and spotted varieties.
 The original insular stock, however, were of less widespread variation.
 Lane, having "seen a great many of them" wrote of Manx cats that "[i]t is curious that the colours in this variety seem somewhat limited" and that the breed "does not comprise all the colours usually associated with other short-haired varieties".
 He reported only very common orange, common orange and white, common cream tabby, uncommon tortoiseshell, and very rare all-white specimens in 1903.
-Calico and point-coloured are notably absent from this list, as are even today's common colourful tabbies.
+Calico and point-coloured are notably absent from this list, as are even today's common colourful tabbies; overall, coat colours of the original insular stock around 1900 were phaeomelanin-dominated, with a marked presence of bicolour alleles, and with eumelanin and/or all-white colouration possibly only due to modern introductions.
 However, writing in England only five years later, Barton suggested that "the Manx may be of any colour, but probably orange is the most frequently met with."

-Specific registries have particular, and differing, standards of points with regard to coloration and patterning.
+Specific registries have particular, and differing, standards of points with regard to colouration and patterning.
 For example, the Governing Council of the Cat Fancy (GCCF) classifies the Manx as a variant of the British Shorthair (BSH), and thus requires that Manx cats to have one of the coat patterns that would be permissible in the BSH rather than any that is exclusive to a "foreign" type (e.g. point colouration).
 New Zealand Cat Fancy (NZCF) does likewise for colour and markings, but requires a double-coat and other Manx-specific features that GCCF does not.
 Some other registries are even more restrictive, while others are more liberal.

+Behaviour

+Fanciers often describe the Manx as being doglike in behaviour.